kamhuss/multinational-retail-data-centralisation578/README.md

 # Multinational retail data centralisation Project
-- This is my seconf project in the AiCore course
+- This is my second project in the AiCore course
 - In this project, we create a local PostgreSQL database.
 We upload data from various sources, process it, create a database schema and run SQL queries.

 # Installation instructions